Care Tips

 Made of different types of feathers from ducks and geese, down and feather pillows are similar in durability and care.
 On average, you should get two years from both pillow types.

 Some may be machine washable, but it’s best to double-check the tag before tossing it in the wash.
-These pillows hold onto moisture quite well, so be sure it’s completely dry before placing it back on your bed.
+These pillows hold onto moisture quite well, so be sure they’re completely dry before placing them back on your bed.

 Polyester and Down Alternative Pillows

 Polyester and down alternative (otherwise known as synthetic down) pillows last for a year or two.
-However, polyester is the least durable type of pillow stuffing and may begin to fall flat around the six-month mark.
-Both types are typically machine washable on gentle cycles.
+While both types are typically machine washable on gentle cycles, polyester is a less durable type of pillow stuffing and may begin to fall flat around the six-month mark.

 Buckwheat Pillows